grumat/glossy-msp430/Hardware/STLinkV2/README.md

 ## Use Cases

-in my specific case I have two specific use cases:
+Two specific use cases are planned:
 - Install the [Black Magic Probe firmware](https://github.com/blackmagic-debug/blackmagic) on them
 - Develop the port of **Glossy MSP430** firmware to these devices.